Applicant information 2026

 - They are estranged from their family

-- They are in local authority care
+- They are or have been in local authority care

 Decisions for all applicants